-The Workers' Compensation Division of the Illinois Appellate Court reviewed important legal concepts in determining causation of an injured workers' condition of ill-being in its recent opinion, unteman v.
-The Illinois Workers' Compensation Commission.
+The Workers’ Compensation Division of the Illinois Appellate Court reviewed important legal concepts in determining the causation of an injured worker’s condition of ill-being in its recent opinion, Unterman v.
+The Illinois Workers’ Compensation Commission.

-To obtain compensation, the injured person must first show that his injury arose out of an in the course of his employment.
-Once this is shown, every "natural consequence that flows from the injury . . . is compensable under the act absent the occurrence of an independent intervening accident that breaks the chain of causation between the work related injury and the ensuing disability or [condition of ill-being]."
+To obtain compensation, the injured person must first show that his injury arose in the course of his employment.
+Once this is shown, every “natural consequence that flows from the injury . . . is compensable under the act absent the occurrence of an independent intervening accident that breaks the chain of causation between the work-related injury and the ensuing disability or [condition of ill-being].”
 Citing National Freight Industries v.
-Illinois Workers' Compensation Comm'n, 2013 IL App (5th) 120043WC, ¶ 26, 993 N.E.2d 473.
-The work related injury does not need to be the only cause of the condition of ill-being, or even the primary cause.
+Illinois Workers’ Compensation Comm’n, 2013 IL App (5th) 120043WC, ¶ 26, 993 N.E.2d 473.
+The work-related injury does not need to be the only cause of the condition of ill-being or even the primary cause.
 The worker will receive compensation for the condition of ill-being, provided that the work related-injury was a cause.
-If there is a "but-for" relationship between the work-injury and the condition of ill-being, the injured worker is entitled to compensation under The Workers' Compensation Act.
+If there is a “but-for” relationship between the work injury and the condition of ill-being, the injured worker is entitled to compensation under The Workers’ Compensation Act.

 The Court’s opinion can be found here: http://www.illinoiscourts.gov/Opinions/WorkersComp/2016/4150543WC.pdf

 If you have been injured at work it is immensely important that you hire an attorney to protect your rights.
 The Law Offices of Frederick W. Nessler & Associates, Ltd. has been protecting the rights of injured workers for over 35 years.
 We aggressively help injured workers obtain the compensation they need and provide the representation they deserve.